jgiacomini/Tiny.RestClient/README.md

 ## Platform Support

-The support of **.NET Standard 1.1 to 2.0** allow you to use it in :
+The support of **.NET Standard 1.1 to 2.0** allows you to use it with :
 - .Net Framework 4.5+
 - Xamarin iOS, Xamarin Android
 - .Net Core